From Interpretability to Performance: Optimizing Retrieval Heads for Long-Context Language Models: Methodology: RetMask

 This work evaluates the effectiveness of retrieval heads in enhancing the long-context processing capabilities of LLMs (Figure~\ref{fig:details}).
 Given an LLM $\pi_{\theta}$, our approach trains the model to prefer outputs sampled from the LLM $\pi_{\theta}$ over those from an ablated variant $\pi_{\theta'}$ (with retrieval heads masked).
 The method consists of three stages: (1) Retrieval Head Deactivation; (2) Contrastive Response Generation; (3) Direct Preference Optimization.

-\paragraph{Retrieval Head Deactivation.} Following~\citet{wu2025retrieval}, for a given LLM $\pi_{\theta}$, we compute the retrieval score of all attention heads and detect retrieval heads on top of the Needle-in-a-Haystack task.
+\paragraph{Retrieval Head Deactivation.} Following~\citet{wu2025retrieval}, for a given LLM $\pi_{\theta}$, we compute the retrieval score of all attention heads and detect retrieval heads on top of the NIAH task.
 Attention heads with score greater than $\tau$ comprise the retrieval head set $\mathcal{H}_{\text{ret}}$.
 We then construct an ablated LLM $\pi_{\theta'}$ by deactivating the identified retrieval heads $\mathcal{H}_{\text{ret}}$.
 For each head $h \in \mathcal{H}_{\text{ret}}$, we zero out the corresponding columns in the attention output projection matrix $\bm{W}_o$, thereby preventing the head from contributing to subsequent layers.

-\paragraph{Contrasive Response Generation.} We synthesize data for direct preference optimization using the model $\pi_{\theta}$ and its ablated variant $\pi_{\theta'}$, shaping contrasts that highlight the contribution of retrieval heads.
-To this end, we utilize existing Instruction Tuning datasets, which consist of instruction-response pairs.
-For each instruction $x$ in the dataset, we discard the original response and generate new responses following $\pi_{\theta}$ and $\pi_{\theta'}$:
+\paragraph{Contrastive Response Generation.} We synthesize data for direct preference optimization using the model $\pi_{\theta}$ and its ablated variant $\pi_{\theta'}$, shaping contrasts that highlight the contribution of retrieval heads.
+To this end, we utilize existing instruction-tuning datasets, which consist of instruction-response pairs.
+For each instruction $x$ in the dataset, we discard the original response and generate new responses using $\pi_{\theta}$ and $\pi_{\theta'}$:

 where Equation~\ref{eq:win} represents sampling from the original LLM, and Equation~\ref{eq:lose} represents sampling from the ablated variant.
 The response $y_w$ generated under zero perturbation serves as the chosen response, while $y_l$ generated with retrieval heads deactivated serves as the rejected response.
+We provide examples about typical failure modes of the rejected responses in Appendix~\ref{appdx:examples}.

 \paragraph{Direct Preference Optimization.}

 Combining the synthesized responses $y_w, y_l$ with the original instruction $x$, we obtain preference tuples $\{(x, y_w, y_l)\}$.
 We train the target policy $\pi_\theta$ using Direct Preference Optimization (DPO,~\citealp{rafailov2023direct}), with the reference policy $\pi_{\text{ref}}$ initialized from the original model.
 The objective is: